eamwind/BrewControlPi/README.md

 ![image](https://github.com/eamwind/BrewControlPi/assets/172992640/66db7242-2a88-4548-ba54-f67c86f0d172)

-The current and setpoint temperature are pretty self-explanatory, these values are updated roughly every second An input to change the setpoint temperature and on/off status:
+The current and setpoint temperature are pretty self-explanatory, these values are updated roughly every second.
-  To change setpoint temperature or on/off status you need to put in a setpoint temperature and either have the checkbox checked (to turn automation on) or unchecked (to turn automation off)
+The rest is less clear.
+We have a button called "Set" which we press to actually send a new setpoint and on/off status and the text box for the new setpoint beside it.
-The readout for the automation being on or off
+The checkbox indicates whether we want automation (automatically changing the power level of the avantco) on or off.
+Both of these are sent by hitting "Set" and you need to put in a setpoint value.

 ## Modifications
 First: the PID tuning values are going to be specific to your own machine, in PiDisplay.py, line 36, pid_values has the P, I and D values in a list for you to mess with.
 I do not have autotuning, it would take an AGE with the response speed.